Carthus

 It is said that those were once equally given to various kings, and that Wolnir conquered and destroyed them all.
 Then the crowns became one, and he became High King.

 Which states these were and how they were managed goes unmentioned, though his looted holy relics might indicate the holy capital of Lindelt to be among the victims.
 Indeed, if Carthus was the successor to Jugo, then it is possible for many of the countries west of it to have been Wolnir’s prey.
 Mirrah is the only nation from DS2 referenced by name in DS3, and even these references don’t entirely clarify if it still exists.
 With no new items updating us on its history, this eastern country constantly assailed by Jugo among others may have finally been crushed underfoot by Carthus.
 There is certainly evidence of Wolnir reaching as far as Drangleic — an anonymous swordsman staying at Carthus as the High Lord’s guest wielded the Black Blade.
-Fans may notice that this sword is identical to the Berserker Blade of DS2, which was only wielded by enemies wearing the aptly named Mad Warrior set.
-These enemies were foreign mercenaries only found in the territory of the Old Iron King, their country already long forgotten by the previous game’s era.
+Fans may notice that this sword is identical to the Berserker Blade of DS2, wielded by mercenaries lingering in the territory of the Old Iron King long after their employer their had expired by the previous game’s era.
 In other words, Wolnir’s guest was most likely one of these berserkers.

 Petite katana of a swordsman who was known as a guest of High King Wolnir.
 The katana with black luster is thick, but shorter than normal katana.

 It is said that the swordsman wielded this and had command of a novel sword technique.
-Remnants of that can probably be seen in its strong attack.
+Remnants of that can probably be seen in the strong attack.

 If Carthus extended so far as to host a guest from Drangleic, then the continent may have been among the subjugated regions.
 Even if not, why Wolnir entertained such a guest can be inferred from his weapon.
-Katanas are slightly curved swords, so Wolnir might have thought to incorporate his guest’s weapon and techniques into his military’s arsenal, similar to how the Old Iron King used his katana-wielding visitor.
+Katanas are slightly curved swords with lacerating cuts, so Wolnir might have thought to incorporate his guest’s weapon and techniques into his military’s arsenal, similar to how the Old Iron King used his katana-wielding visitor.
 The High King wasn’t as hospitable to his guest, however.
-The Black Blade is found hiding within a mimic at Carthus, suggesting that Wolnir had the swordsman killed once he was satisfied and then locked it away, safely securing his new toy and potential military secret; to be fair, the berserker was presumably Undead and thus a hazard anyway.
+The Black Blade is found hiding within a mimic in the Abandoned Tomb at Carthus, suggesting that Wolnir had the swordsman killed once he was satisfied and then locked it away, safely securing his new toy and potential military secret; to be fair, the berserker was presumably Undead and thus a hazard anyway.
 Still, if his treatment of his guests is anything to go by, Wolnir probably wasn’t very hospitable to the lands he conquered either.
-Perhaps it was inevitable that such an amoral country like Carthus would end up falling to the Dark.
+Perhaps it was inevitable that such an amoral country like Carthus would end up being seduced by the Dark.

 Dark in Death